 Time seems to be flying by these days.
-I suppose it was only a few weeks ago that I was in New York, enjoying time with my mom and relishing the chance to reconnect with some friends, including Brendan.
-We met up, as we often do, at Jivamuktea Cafe , which is adjoined to the Jivamukti yoga school.
+I suppose it was only a few weeks ago that I was in New York, enjoying time with my mom and relishing the chance to reconnect with some friends.
+I had a chance to see Brendan at Jivamuktea Cafe , which is adjoined to the Jivamukti yoga school.
 The menu features many nourishing grain bowls, sandwiches, soups, and protein rich salads.
 Brendan ordered one of his favorite dishes, which is spirulina millet with turmeric tahini dressing.
 I’m a dressing fanatic, and also a tahini lover, so I stared at the dressing with envy.
-And it was then that I resolved to create it at home, and soon.
+It was then that I resolved to create a turmeric tahini dressing of my own at home, and soon.

 I’m not sure what the folks at Jiva put into their dressing, but a combination of tahini, apple cider vinegar, turmeric, and ginger worked beautifully for me.
 If you don’t like tahini, almond butter will also do the trick.
 The dressing is versatile: it will be as good atop grain or lentil bowls as it will be over light, crispy greens.
 I think it would also be fantastic for dipping steamed broccoli.